 Skip to content

 Protocol plugins define testing logic, validation rules, and configurations for specific network protocols.
-They work together with service plugins to provide comprehensive protocol testing capabilities.
+They work together with service plugins to provide comprehensive protocol testing capabilities across different protocol versions and implementations.

 Protocol Categories¤